Search for...

 Question

-Are the MSBs able to measure high or low temperature samples?
+Is the Mk1 MSB able to measure high or low temperature samples?

 Answer

-Neither the MK1 or Auto Magnetic Susceptibility Balances have temperature control but it is possible to put hot or cold samples into either instrument and get readings.
+The MK1 Magnetic Susceptibility Balances does not have temperature control but it is possible to put hot or cold samples into the instrument and get readings.

 Measurements made on such samples will be subject to errors for two reasons; the sample temperature will not be constant so any temperature dependent magnetic property will be changing and there are magnets inside the balance, very close to the sample, whose strength varies as these are heated or cooled by the sample.
 The user would have to make allowance for these effects.
 If any form of sensor is in the sample to measure its temperature to help with interpreting the readings then the effect of the sensor itself on the magnetic measurement must be understood.